Patna: Economy

-Patna has long been a major agricultural hub and centre of trade.
-Its most active exports are grain, sugarcane, sesame, and medium-grained Patna rice.
-There are several sugar mills in and around Patna.
-It is an important business and luxury brand centre of eastern India.
-The economy of Patna has seen sustained economic growth since 2005.
-The economy has been spurred by growth in the fast-moving consumer goods industry, the service sector, along with Green revolution businesses.
-In 2009, the World Bank stated Patna as the second best city in India to start up a business.
-As of 2011-12, GDP per capita of Patna is 1,08,657 and its GDP growth rate is 7.29 per cent.
-Patna is the 21st fastest growing city in the world and the fifth fastest-growing city in India, and is expected to grow at an average annual rate of 3.72%.
-The major business districts of the city are Bander Bagicha, Exhibition Road, Gandhi Maidan Marg, Frazer Road, Indrapuri and Maurya Lok.
+The economy of Patna has seen sustained growth since 2005, in particular from the fast-moving consumer goods industry, the service sector, and Green Revolution businesses.
+In 2009, the World Bank ranked Patna as the second best city in India to start a business.
+In 2010, Patna was ranked 21st fastest-growing city in the world and fifth fastest-growing city in India, and was forecast to grow at an average annual rate of 3.72% through 2020.